-It takes about 3 months to get your education assessed.
+It normally takes about 3 months to have your education reviewed, but it may take longer if a special investigation is required in your case.
 We will send you an e-mail when we have made a decision.

 The translation can be done in any country.
 Translation means that an authorized translator translates your documents into Swedish or English.
 The National Board of Health and Welfare also accepts translations from the Swedish Public Employment Service.